Regents Park (Qld)

 Educational outcomes in Regents Park fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 16.0%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are most common at 11.5%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 40.0% of residents aged 15+ holding them, including advanced diplomas (11.1%) and certificates (28.9%).
-Educational participation is high, with 30.4% of residents currently enrolled in formal education, comprising 11.9% in primary, 8.7% in secondary, and 3.8% in tertiary education.
+The area has university qualification rates at 16.0%, significantly lower than the Greater Brisbane average of 30.5%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.5%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.5%).
+Trade and technical skills are prominent, with 40.0% of residents aged 15+ holding vocational credentials – advanced diplomas (11.1%) and certificates (28.9%).

-Educational participation is notably high, with 30.4% of residents currently enrolled in formal education.
+Educational participation is high, with 30.4% of residents currently enrolled in formal education.
 This includes 11.9% in primary education, 8.7% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education